rollkit/docs/tutorials/gm-world.md

 The development journey for your rollup will look something like this:

-1. [Part One](#part-one): Run your rollup and post DA to a local devnet, and make sure everything works as expected
+1. [Part one](#part-one): Run your rollup and post DA to a local devnet, and make sure everything works as expected
-2. [Part Two](#part-two): Deploy the rollup, posting to a DA testnet.
+2. [Part two](#part-two): Deploy the rollup, posting to a DA testnet.
 Confirm again that everything is functioning properly
-3. Coming soon: Deploy your rollup to the DA layer's mainnet
+3. [Part three](#part-three): Deploy your rollup to the DA layer's mainnet

 ::: tip
 This tutorial will explore developing with Rollkit,